Konrad de la Fuente: Barcelona

 On September 12, 2020, Konrad made his first team debut in a pre-season game against Gimnàstic Tarragona, in the process becoming the first American to play for Barcelona's first team.
 He made his official debut for Barcelona in the UEFA Champions League group stage match against Dynamo Kyiv on November 24, 2020, replacing Francisco Trincão in a 4–0 win.
 He appeared once again for Barça in the Champions League, coming off the bench again in a 3–0 away victory over Ferencváros, and later the following January in the Copa del Rey in a 2–0 away victory against Cornellà.

 Marseille

 On June 29, 2021, Konrad signed with Ligue 1 club Marseille, with Barcelona reserving the right to 50% of a future sale.
-He made his league debut on August 8 against Montpellier.
-He recorded his first assist in the same match on the first goal of a 3–2 comeback win.
+He made his league debut on August 8 against Montpellier, recording his first assist on the first goal of a 3–2 comeback win.
+Konrad's season came to end in April 2022 when he suffered a knee injury that required surgery.

 Loan to Olympiacos

 On August 13, 2022, Konrad was loaned to Olympiacos in Greece.
+His debut came six days later against Apollon Limassol in the play-off round first leg of UEFA Europa League qualifying, coming off the bench in a 1–1 away draw.
+Konrad's loan was derailed heavily when he suffered an anterior cruciate ligament injury early on in the season.

 Loan to Eibar

-On August 9, 2023, Konrad returned to Spain, joining Segunda División side SD Eibar on a one-year loan deal.
+On August 9, 2023, Konrad returned to Spain, joining Segunda División side Eibar on a one-year loan deal with a buy option attached.
+He made his debut three days later in the opening matchday fixture against Racing de Santander, where he came off the bench in a 4–0 away loss.
+On March 30, 2024, he notched a brace in a 5–1 home win over Eldense.
+Eibar declined his option to buy at the end of the season.

 Lausanne-Sport

 On July 24, 2024, Konrad moved to Swiss Super League club Lausanne-Sport on a three-year contract.
+He made his debut in the opening league fixture against FC Sion, where he replaced Teddy Okou in a 4–0 away loss.
+His first goal for the club came on 18 August in the 7–0 away rout of FC Champel in the first round of the Swiss Cup, where he also provided two assists.

 Loan to Ceuta

-On September 2, 2025, Konrad returned to Spain and its second division, after agreeing to a one-year loan deal with AD Ceuta FC.
+On September 2, 2025, Konrad returned to Spain and its second division, after agreeing to a one-year loan deal with Ceuta.
+He made his debut for the club the following September 28 in a 0–0 draw with Cádiz away from home.
+His first goal for the club arrived on October 18, in the 2–0 home victory against Mirandés in the league.

+Sporting Gijón

+On July 29, 2026, Konrad was announced at fellow division two side Sporting Gijón on a three-year contract.